osexpert/CosmosTime/README.md

 # CosmosTime
-A restricted set of time structs, UtcTime and UtcOffsetTime, trying to fix some of the problems with DateTime\DateTimeOffset and be nice to CosmosDB that require a specific fixed length format.
-Point is to only support only ISO 8601 with CultureInfo.InvariantCulture for parse and formatting.
+A restricted set of time structs, UtcTime and UtcOffsetTime, trying to fix some of the problems with DateTime\DateTimeOffset and be nice to CosmosDB that require a specific fixed length format ("yyyy-MM-ddTHH:mm:ss.fffffffZ") for range queries to work.
+New date and time system functions in Azure Cosmos DB return this fixed length format (but unfortunately they allow parsing various length formats with\without Z, opening up for hiding bugs).

+Point also to only support only ISO 8601 with CultureInfo.InvariantCulture for parse and formatting.

 Also a goal is to make parsing and formatting more restricted: